ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-v2-addons.md

 ### &lt;template&gt; tag

 Since we pass `styles` to the template as a class property, it's not possible to style template-only components.
+(Note, template-only components have the import path `@ember/component/template-only`.)

-We can address this issue by writing components with [`<template>` tag](https://github.com/ember-template-imports/ember-template-imports).
+We can address this issue by using [`<template>` tag](https://github.com/ember-template-imports/ember-template-imports).
 Replace `navigation-menu.{hbs,ts}` with `navigation-menu.gts`:

 <details>